katrinafyi/graal/compiler/THESIS.md

 we are making progress, but there is a problem with the reduced loop detection. the graph matches very closely with the paper example, but the logic is wrong i believe.

+2024-04-12: we have working pi node virtualisation and passing the example. we need to propagate this information to the lowering phase, e.g. by an attribute on LoadIndexed. we also need to implement more tests, including some which might fail.

+to do:
+- handling of inequalities between constants
+- lower bounds checks???
+- benchmarking.